Joyful Witness in the Muslim World

 "Evelyne Reisacher writes as a scholar-practitioner whose passion is to reach Muslims with the gospel.
 She thoroughly examines the important venues that the church has readily available to share the gospel with Muslims next door and around the world.
 What is most compelling is the theological, psychological, and sociological foundation she discusses in the chapter, 'Toward Joyful Witness.'
 After reading this book, I was filled with joy and anticipation to continue to share the good news with Muslims with whom I am in regular contact.
 I gladly recommend this book for people in the church desiring to witness to Muslims and those in university and seminary classrooms preparing themselves for missional engagement."

-Mark A. Hausfeld, president, Assemblies of God Theological Seminary; director, Center for Islamic Studies, Assemblies of God Theological Seminary
+Mark A. Hausfeld, professor of urban and Islamic studies and former president, Assemblies of God Theological Seminary

 "Missions work among Muslims represents the greatest challenge of evangelical missions.
 With that in mind, missiologists and missions practitioners owe a debt of gratitude to Evelyne Reisacher for Joyful Witness in the Muslim World, which presents fresh ways to engage and evangelize Muslims.
 Reisacher reminds us that 'ordinary' Muslims do not necessarily reflect what is written in books on world religions and that befriending and loving Muslims is the most fruitful practice.
 I highly recommend this book to those who are searching for new ways to bring Muslims to Christ."

-J. Mark Terry, professor of missions, Mid-America Baptist Seminary
+J. Mark Terry, professor emeritus of missions, Mid-America Baptist Seminary

 Christianity Today 2017 Book Award Winner